yume-chan/ya-webadb/libraries/scrcpy/README.md

 ### `fetch-scrcpy-server`

+This package also has a script that can download the server binary from official releases for you.

-To use the script, first add `gh-release-fetch@3` to `devDependencies` of your `package.json`.
-It's an optional peer dependency fpr minimized download size.
+To use it, first you need to install the `gh-release-fetch@3` NPM into your project, as it's a peer dependency.

 Then you can invoke it in a terminal: